 As a teacher he has worked with students from beginner to undergraduate level across the whole lower brass family including masterclasses to tuba and euphonium students at colleges across Europe, and having learned the piano from a young age, he has given music theory/harmony and counterpoint tuition, and acted as repetiteur/coach for numerous professional vocalists.

 A number of Jack's writings have been published, including reviews for TEMPO: A Quarterly Review of New Music by Cambridge University Press, in the Annual Report from The Leverhulme Trust, and blog articles for LUCERNE FESTIVAL ALUMNI where he also works as a Content Manager.
+He is currently preparing a book on the playing techniques of tuba for Bärenreiter-Verlag, due for publication in 2020.

 He is a fully trained mentor in Peer Assisted Student Support from the University of Manchester.
 Outreach work has included school concerts (solo and ensemble) throughout Greater Manchester as well as his work as a member of Live Music Now, and he was awarded a scholarship from FOCUNA to take part in the Music Education Academy 2017 at the Philharmonie Luxembourg.
 He was also assistant manager of Vaganza, the University of Manchester New Music Ensemble (the largest of its kind in the UK) for the 2009/10 season.